JacquesGariepy/reverse-engineering/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

+**reverse-engineering** is a revolutionary AI-powered command-line tool designed to help developers, engineers, researchers, and students interact with source code like never before.
+By leveraging cutting-edge Large Language Models (LLMs), it brings capabilities such as code analysis, refactoring suggestions, and security audits directly to your development environment, transforming the way you approach software development.

-reverse-engineering is a cutting-edge tool that leverages the power of Large Language Models (LLMs) to revolutionize the way developers analyze, understand, and manipulate code.
-Whether you're diving into legacy systems, optimizing performance, or learning new programming paradigms, reverse-engineering is your AI-powered companion in the world of software engineering.
+Whether you're working with an old, undocumented codebase, optimizing software performance, or learning new coding paradigms, **reverse-engineering** is your trusted AI companion in the software engineering journey.

+---

 ## Table of Contents
 - [Features](#features)